Madahva/My-learning-area/Notes/Front-end/3) JavaScript/JavaScript Bases.md

 The use of the ternary operator will make the code shorter in comparison to the IF ELSE statement.
 The code can be quick in length in comparison to the IF ELSE statement.
 The readability of the code will increase with the usage of conditional statements.
 The use of the ternary operator makes the code simpler.

+### Throw, and Try...Catch...Finally

+The `try` statement allows you to define a block of code to be tested for errors while it is being executed.

+The `catch` statement allows you to define a block of code to be executed, if an error occurs in the try block.

+The `throw` statement defines a custom error.

+If you use `throw` together with `try` and `catch`, you can control program flow and generate custom error messages.

+The `finally` statement defines a code  block to run regardless of the result.

 ## Loops
+There are many different kinds of loops, but they all essentially do the same thing: they repeat an action some number of times.

 ### For
 A JavaScript for loop executes a block of code as long as a specified condition is true.
 The condition expression is evaluated on every loop.
 A loop continues to run if the expression returns true.
 Loops repeat the same block of code until a certain condition is met.